 Pushing students to become reflective in regards to empathy may help them build on their understanding of others’ thoughts and feelings, and improve how they respond to one another in difficult situations.

-- Get involved with a charity: Invite representatives from a charity to come to your classroom and explain what they do.
+Option 3: Get involved with a charity: Invite representatives from a charity to come to your classroom and explain what they do.
 Ask what your students can do to help the cause and organize a volunteer day.
 Getting students involved in charity work is a great way to build empathy–especially considering what’s going on in the world today.

 Educators have a great understanding of the bullying and violence problems plaguing students in school today.
 As educators, we understand that there is no single solution to these problems, but if we begin to engage students in empathy in the classroom, perhaps we can promote understanding, sensitivity, and awareness of those around us so that students may carry these skills into the world around them.